 Point: In order to avoid ambiguity, point will be used only to refer to (X, Y) positions within the glyph design grid.
-When discussing the design variation space, position will be used to refer to positions within that space.
+When discussing the design-variation space, position will be used to refer to positions within that space.

 Variation instance: A font face corresponding to a particular position within the variation space of a variable font.